 Proven solutions at the tactical edge

-There’s a reason government agencies and all branches of the military — in the U.S. and abroad — choose REDCOM for their tactical communications.
+There’s a reason government agencies and all branches of the military — in the U.S. and abroad — choose REDCOM’s Command and Control solutions for the tactical edge.
 Read on for four case studies:

 United States Army

-REDCOM is the command and control platform for the U.S. Army at the battalion level and below.
+REDCOM is the command and control platform across multiple U.S. Army echelons from the Corps down to the Company level.
 REDCOM was awarded a contract to supply the U.S. Army’s Program Executive Office Command, Control, Communications-Tactical (PEO C3T) with REDCOM® Sigma® call control software for multiple U.S. Army programs, including:

 - Network Integration Technical Enhancement (NITE) that will refresh Tactical Network Transport – At-The-Halt (TNT-ATH)